jmjos/ratatoskr/README.md

 ---

-You can download the resources via this repo using a recursive git clone git clone --recursive https://github.com/jmjos/ratatorkr or directly on the individual repositories (VHDL router model and power models are shipped individually).
+You can download the resources via this repo using ```git clone https://github.com/jmjos/ratatorkr``` or directly on the individual repositories.

 ## Getting started